opds-community/drafts/opds-1.2.md

 ### 5.2.
 Catalog Entry Relations

-OPDS Catalog Entry Documents SHOULD include links to related Resources.
+OPDS Catalog Entry Documents <em class="rfc">should</em> include links to related Resources.
 This specification defines new relations for linking from OPDS Catalog Entry Documents.
 They are defined in the Sections Acquisition Relations and Artwork Relations.

 OPDS Catalog providers are encouraged to use relations from [RFC5988] inside OPDS Catalog Entry Documents where appropriate.